akhan328/weather-app/README.md

 ## Skills Learned

-- How to utilize an api within Javascript and HTML
+- How to utilize an API within HTML
-- How to display information from an api
+- How to display information from an API
-- Styling with CSS
+- Styling consistently with CSS
+- Changing styles in CSS using HTMl

 ## Reflection

-A great beginner project that helped me grasp the basic fundementals of web development using those languages
+A great beginner project that helped me understand the basic fundementals of HTML and CSS.
+I will use this as a building block to further my understanding of web development and apply this to other projeccts in the future.